eric-tong/use-completion/README.md

 import { useCompletionWithConfig } from 'use-completion';

 function MyComponent() {
-  const prompt = "Suggest three names for an animal that is a superhero.";
-  const apiKey = "YOUR_OPENAI_API_KEY"; // ⚠️ WARNING: Be careful not to leak your API key by using this in public-facing apps

   const request = {
     prompt: "Suggest three names for an animal that is a superhero.",
     model: "my-custom-model",